About me

 Hello and welcome!
 I am Hannah.

-My work is especially for healthcare professionals, academics, and other people whose roles involve sustained responsibility and care for others.
+My work is especially for healthcare professionals, academics, and other people in high-responsibility and fast-paced work environments.

 As a lecturer and trained medical doctor, I understand the long-term pressures of these professions, and how easily connection to yourself can be lost along the way.

-Through mindful nature connection and gentle somatic movement, I offer spaces that support restoration at a deep level—helping you reconnect with your body, your environment, and developing a sense of presence and ease.
+Through mindful nature connection and gentle somatic movement, my work supports restoration at a deep level, helping you to reconnect with your body, the environment, and developing embodied presence.

 From the Clinic into the Forest